How to become the owner of a profitable subscription business

 - Monthly Recurring Revenue (MRR) – the average monthly revenue you earn for each subscriber, multiplied by the total number of subscribers.
 Tracking helps with your cash flow management.

 - Annual Recurring Revenue (ARR) – multiply your MRR across 12 months.
 Doing so helps with annual reporting.
 Note that ARR and MRR don’t include promotions or free trials as they would inflate the results.
-These metrics only forecast what’s recurring revenue.
+These two metrics only forecast recurring revenue, not one-time purchases.

 - Customer Acquisition Cost (CAC) – the amount you spend to bring in the customers you have.